desktop-commander/prompt-library/SYNC_README.md

-# Use Cases Sync Guide
+# Prompts Sync Guide

 ## Overview
-This sync system allows you to manage all use cases in Excel and automatically update the website with real usage data from Google Analytics. **IDs are stable and permanent for URL persistence.**
+This sync system allows you to manage all prompts in Excel and automatically update the website with real usage data from Google Analytics. **IDs are stable and permanent for URL persistence.**

 ## Important: Stable ID System
 - **IDs never change** once assigned
-- URLs remain permanent (e.g., `/?i=1` always points to the same use case)
+- URLs remain permanent (e.g., `/?i=1` always points to the same prompt)
-- Deleted use cases have their IDs reserved (not reused)
+- Deleted prompts have their IDs reserved (not reused)
 - See `ID_MANAGEMENT.md` for detailed ID documentation

 ## Workflow

-1. **Update Excel File** (`Desktop Commander/DC Context - General/Use case library.xlsx`)
+1. **Update Excel File** (`Desktop Commander/DC Context - General/Prompt library.xlsx`)
-   - Add new use cases
+   - Add new prompts
    - Update "Prompt uses (GA)" column with clicks data from Google Analytics
-   - Mark use cases as "Verified" = Yes when reviewed
+   - Mark prompts as "Verified" = Yes when reviewed
    - Update descriptions, prompts, categories, etc.

 2. **Run Sync Script**